Hometown: Mufreesboro, TN

 This job involved:

 In 2001, Marissa left the agency and founded Thinkwell Creative.
 She believes good communication is the basis for all successful relationships and businesses deserve access to expert, creative assistance in this department.
 Marissa also believes in finding good help and has handpicked a team that's just as talented and crazy as she is.

 Marissa lives in the ‘burbs of Memphis with her husband and three children.
-When the Lopers are not eating pizza on family movie nights or coming up with kooky traditions, you can find them flitting across the country with the aggressive goal of visiting all 50 states before their oldest child graduates high school.
+Their proudest achievement was recently finishing their aggressive family goal of visiting all 50 states.
 Did we discuss that Marissa is a bit of an overachiever?

 In her nonexistent spare time, Marissa enjoys photography, art, long showers, mindless TV shows, movies, traveling and yucking it up with friends.

 Occupation: Marissa's Right Hand & Master of All Things Supportive

 Superpower: Keeping up with three energetic boys while maintaining her love for sunflowers

 At Thinkwell Creative, Andrea embraces the role of Marissa's assistant with enthusiasm and a keen eye for detail.
 Her warm presence in the office, combined with her 15 years of diverse work experience, establishes her as a special part of the team.
 Andrea's ability to make people feel at ease and her unwavering positive attitude contribute to the close-knit atmosphere at Thinkwell.